 During the Ebola Virus Disease outbreak of 2014, Maryland established a tiered approach to infectious disease health care facilities with Ebola Treatment Centers, Assessment Hospitals and Front-Line Hospitals.
 One hospital – The Johns Hopkins Hospital is designated as one of ten, National Ebola Regional Treatment Centers.
 This initial infrastructure provided the foundation for delivering patient care to patients with an infectious disease.

-Previous infectious disease incidents including H5N1, H1N1 and the current outbreak of COVID-19 have provided lessons learned for the development of this Annex.
-This plan is intended to provide a framework for the Maryland Region [#] Health Care Coalition response to a communicable disease.
+Previous infectious disease incidents including H5N1, H1N1 and the outbreak of COVID-19 have provided lessons learned for the development of this Annex.
+This plan is intended to provide a framework for the Maryland Region V Emergency Preparedness Coalition response to a communicable disease.

 1.1Purpose